snesrev/zelda3/README.md

 I got much assistance from spannierism's Zelda 3 JP disassembly and the other ones that documented loads of function names and variables.

+## Checking out

+This project makes use of submodules, and as such requires use of the `--recursive` option when running git clone.

+Alternatively, if you missed this step, you can run `git submodule update --init --recursive` to fetch the submodules later.

 ## Compiling

 Put the ROM in tables/zelda3.sfc